jandr003/AquaTech/README.md

-# AquaTech

-AquaTech is an Android application developed for water service operations.
-This repository contains the **water drop animation component** and its supporting XML layouts used in the application.

-## Water Drop Animation
+# AquaTech – Water Drop Fill Animation

-The water drop animation provides a visual representation of water filling inside a drop-shaped container.
-It was implemented as a custom Android view and Java activity.

-The component includes:
+AquaTech is an Android-based implementation of a custom **water drop fill animation** developed using Java and Android XML.
+The project focuses on rendering and animating a water level inside a drop-shaped container using a custom Android `View`.

+## Features

+* Custom water drop shape
 * Animated water filling effect
-* Custom water drop shape
 * Adjustable water level
+* Custom drawing using Android Canvas
-* Java-based animation handling
+* Java-based animation control
 * XML layout integration

 ## Technologies